Addiction Facts and Myths: what you need to know about the disease of addiction

 Addiction Myth #23: Drug rehab treatment has to be difficult.

 Drug addiction isn’t a crime you need to be punished for.
 It’s a medical condition requiring clinical treatment that respects the comfort of the client.
 Drug rehab clinics are increasingly moving away from the isolation model that dominated the field for years — instead, treatment focuses on providing a comfortable, stress-free environment where an addict can do the difficult emotional work required to heal.

 For more addiction resources, be sure to check out our help center.
-If you or your loved one are struggling with addiction, 12 Keys Drug Rehab Center can help!
+If you or your loved one are struggling with addiction, 12 Keys in Florida can help!